JennStro/master-thesis-backend-analyser/README.md

 ## Settings

-The errors can be ignored by adding annotations to the file that is being analysed.
+The errors can be ignored by adding annotations from https://github.com/JennStro/master-thesis-disable-warnings-annotations.

 **Equals operator on objects:**
 ```